Process Intermittent Measurement for Powder-Bed Based Additive Manufacturing

 April L. Cooke, Shawn P. Moylan

-Process intermittent measurements of parts fabricated by additive manufacturing (AM) can enable both process improvement and characterization of internal part geometries.
-The planar, layer-upon-layer nature of most AM processes allows two-dimensional geometric measurements with a vision system, because the partís current layer is continually in focus.
+Process intermittent measurements of parts fabricated by additive manufacturing (AM) can enable both in-process improvement and characterization of parts' internal geometries.
+The planar, layer-upon-layer nature of most AM processes allows simple two-dimensional measurements because the part's current layer is continually in focus for a calibrated vision system.
 Proof of this concept has been shown through measurement of parts made using a three-dimensional (3D) printer.
-Process intermittent measurements were compared to contact and non-contact measurements of the finished parts to characterize deviations in printed layer positions and changes in part dimensions resulting from post-process treatments.
+Process intermittent measurements were compared to contact and non-contact measurements of the finished parts to characterize deviations in printed layer positions, along with changes in part dimensions resulting from post-process treatments.